 In the work I do coaching leaders, and specifically healthcare executives, I often start with three core areas to build and broaden a leader’s presence: Intention, Connection, and Inspiration.

-Intentions drive and create executive presence.
+Intentions drive and create an executive presence.
 I encourage self-managed teams to examine thought patterns, habits, assumptions and actions.

 - Which core values and guiding purpose truly matter (for me, for the organization)?